foxcpp/maddy/cmd/maddy-shadow-helper/README.md

 ## maddy-shadow-helper

-External setuid binary for interaction with shadow passwords database.
+External helper binary for interaction with shadow passwords database.
-Unlike maddy-shadow-helper it supports only local shadow database but it does not have any C dependencies.
+Unlike maddy-pam-helper it supports only local shadow database but it does not have any C dependencies.

 ### Installation